 An axe is an ancient tool with many uses.
 In the past it was typically used as a weapon, a hunting tool, and for felling trees.
 Today, axes are mostly used for woodworking, professional carpentry, and survival purposes.
 The axe is also commonly used in the yard or outdoors, such as while camping.
 It’s good to know how to choose an axe, as the type of axe you need will depend on what you will use it for.

-Here are the different types of axes and how they are used:
+Here are the different types of axes and how they are used.
+And if you are buying an axe or hatchet for various purposes or using these for sport, click the link.

 When most people imagine what an axe looks like, this is what they picture.
 A hatchet is a general all-purpose axe that most people use for light jobs in the yard.
 It does well for chopping up, kindling, felling small trees, and splitting logs.
 Hatchets are relatively smaller than other axes, and it has a chunky handle that’s ideally made of hickory wood.
 It’s designed for one-hand use.
 It has a weighted head with a flared shape and a sharp-tipped blade.
 The hatchet axe is a compact axe easy to bring to camping trips.